 In addition to this core, each candidate must select one of the two following degree options:

 In addition to the core, the candidate choosing this option must enroll for 6 hours of thesis credit and submit an acceptable thesis.
 The thesis is based on original research in primary sources.
 Normally, theses do not exceed 100 pages of text.
 Candidates receive a grade for the thesis upon its approval by an advisory committee.
 The committee consists of professors selected by the candidate after consultation with the major professor.
 One member of the committee must be from the department but outside the candidate's general area of study, and one may be outside the history department.

 The advisory committee conducts an oral examination on the thesis during the candidate's last semester of residence.

 The committee decides whether the candidate shall pass, fail, or fail with the option to repeat the oral examination at a later date.
 Students may not take the oral examination more than twice.
 The second examination must be held no less than one and no more than two semesters following the date of the first examination.
 Summer session may be counted as a semester under this procedure, but students should be aware of the difficulties involved in assembling faculty committees during the summer.

 Thesis candidates must demonstrate competence in one foreign language or in quantitative methods as applied to historical study.
-Candidates shall demonstrate foreign language competence by translating, with the use of a dictionary, 500 words in one hour.
+Prior to beginning thesis research, candidates shall demonstrate foreign language competence by translating, with the use of a dictionary, 500 words in one hour.
 Normally a member of the history faculty will conduct this examination and choose the test for translation.
 Candidates shall demonstrate quantitative methods competence by satisfactory completion of either PSYCH 2201 Psychological Statistics or SOC 3220 Sociological Statistics, or their equivalent.

 - Research Paper Option-36 hours total